oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/404-MobileLab.md

 ![](../common/images/mobile/401-Create_New_Profile.png)

    - Enter `FCM0X` (change `0X` to your assigned postfix by instructor, e.g: 01) as the "Name.
 Paste `AAAA14t0nbs:APA91bHtR-V_lZEcMgaEFIJd_UrybuBjNyPG4N0ZoA33UqbZ9CywL_e2FnIfoS9lvPV5gut3Mm_ZMoex7PE1-YL-7ACaP3CnrDYpl8Qq3_jfsO3HMJYS-Mzr_X-xWpgdqWswVHsSUgDX` as the "API Key" and `925757644219` as the Sender ID.
-(We generated them for Cafe Supremo mobile application from Google.), and click on “Create”
+(We generated them for Cafe Supremo mobile application from Google.), and click on “Create”.

 ![](../common/images/mobile/401-Profile_Setting.png)